mrmagooey/redux-simple-models/readme.md

 Final suggestions:

 * At some point you will need custom actions (e.g. for api responses).
-Use the redux-models versions as building blocks for these custom functions.
+Use the redux-models versions as building blocks for these custom functions and add these to the actions.js file.
 * You can also keep your Normalizr schema in this directory `schema.js`, useful for wrangling api responses.

 ### React-Redux